wolcn/flux-demo/README.md

 This first section is relevant if you want to spin up your own cluster and Flux operator; if you already have access to a Kubernetes cluster with the operator installed, this section can be skipped.

 I install the operator and controllers in the project cluster using a pipeline with the **Terraform** Helm operator, but simplest for a lab cluster is just to use Helm from the command line.
 Default settings are mostly enough for lab work; for this demo multi-tenancy needs to be enabled (is disabled by default) and the type of cluster needs to be set to `aws` if deploying on **EKS**.
-My initial cluster was a Kind cluster with three nodes and for that the  `instance.cluster.type` value for the controller is set to `kubernetes`; otherwise EKS clusters hosted by AWS are what we use, in which case the value needs to be set to `aws`.
+My initial cluster was a Kind cluster with three nodes and for that the  `instance.cluster.type` value for the controller is set to `kubernetes`; EKS clusters hosted by AWS are what we use, in which case the value needs to be set to `aws`.

 The operator:
 ```